eregon/benchmark-interface/README.md

 ```

 ```
-$ bench9000/bin/bench9000 detail --config bench9000.config 2.3.0 clamp_a clamp_b --value-per-line
+$ bench9000 detail --config bench9000.config 2.3.0 clamp_a clamp_b --value-per-line
 ```

-The `bench9000` has the same scaling functionality as `bm`, but here it switches
+The Bench9000 has the same scaling functionality as `bm`, but here it switches
 to the micro-harness.
 Turn it off with `--no-scale`.

+You'll need to manually install the Bench9000 gem.

 ## Supported Ruby Implementations